ychnlgy/StandardC/doc/List.md

   decref(mem);
 }
 ```
-**You should not track this pointer with the local memory scope under normal circumstances, since the list still contains a reference to this element.**
+**You should not track this pointer with the local memory scope under normal circumstances.**

 ## List.setitem(_this_, _i_, _ptr_)
 ```c